daedalus1337/red/README.md

 1. search
 	1. Artist search:

 	In order to search, just run `red.py search ARTIST_NAME`.
 It will return a list of album names.
+Multi-word artist and album names need to be enclosed in quotes!

 	1. Album search:
 		2. To search for an album, run `red.py search ARTIST_NAME ALBUM_NAME`.
 It will then list the torrent Id, media type (CD, web, etc.), size, and amount of seeders of each available download.
 It will also make a note if the torrent is 24-bit.
+Multi-word artist and album names need to be enclosed in quotes!
 2. download
 	1. I built this function on the idea that I would have done an album search before.
 After you retrieve the torrent ID from the album search, run `red.py download TORRENT_ID`
 3. stats